MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 Bulk removal of licenses is also possible through PowerShell.
 See [Remove licenses from user accounts with Office 365 PowerShell](https://technet.microsoft.com/library/dn771774.aspx) for a detailed example.
 Finally, further guidance about bulk removal of services within a license can be found at [Disable access to services with Office 365 PowerShell](https://technet.microsoft.com/library/dn771769.aspx).

-Removing of the Flow license or service for a user in your organization will also result in the removal of the Flow icon from the following locations for that user:
+Removing of the Flow license or service for a user in your organization will result in the removal of the Flow icon from the following locations for that user:

 1. [Office.com](https://office.com)